computernewb/collab-vm-server-1.2/docs/devguidelines.md

   compile time errors, as this is pretty much the only way to cleanly do so.

 - Any code which currently throws before this rule was documented (refactor it out!!!)

-### RTTI

-Native RTTI is banned, and we use a sort-of-ala LLVM-open-style RTTI system.